-Self-objectification may inhibit women's social activismFebruary 14th, 2013 in Psychology & Psychiatry /
+Self-objectification may inhibit women's social activismFebruary 14, 2013 in Medicine & Health / Psychology & Psychiatry

 Women who live in a culture in which they are objectified by others may in turn begin to objectify themselves.
 This kind of self-objectification may reduce women's involvement in social activism, according to new research published in Psychological Science, a journal of the Association for Psychological Science.